garyfleming/hexagonal-talk/hexagonal-ds.md

 ^ As coupling increases it's harder to test at all levels.
 Unit tests have more fixtures and set-up.
 Integration tests need more of the stack, get slower over time.

 ---

+## Result: Fear, Uncertainty Doubt

+^ Leads to million-line codebases that take ages to change because of the fear of those changes.
+No idea how far a change will ripple.

+---